Should you spend money on the latest DSLR, stick to a smartphone or consider something completely different?

 Nothing has had as significant an impact on photography as the introduction of DSLRs (digital single-lens reflex) in the late 90s.
 For many professional photographers, this innovation meant a completely different way of working.
 But the fact that they work on the same principles of film SLR cameras made things a little easier.
-And meant there was a significant switch from film to digital cameras for many amateur and professional photographers.
+This also meant a significant switch from film to digital cameras was made by many amateur and professional photographers.

 There are two types of DSLR cameras.
-Ones that are known as “cropped sensors”, which veer towards “entry-level” photographers.
-The other is known as “full-frame” sensors“, which are the more high-end and expensive professional models.
-And within these DSLR types, there are many different models with varying resolution quality, functions, and price.
+Ones that are known as “cropped sensors”, which cater towards entry-level photographers.
+The other is known as “full-frame” sensors“ for the more high-end and expensive professional models.
+And within these DSLR types, there are many different models with varying resolution, quality, functionality, and price.

 DSLR frame sizes

 The critical difference between these two main types of sensors in DSLRs is their size.
 Full-frame sensors replicate 35mm film, and a cropped sensor is simply a smaller version of a full-frame sensor.